 ZOL has a coverage of more than 15,000 homes in Harare with its fiber optic networks.
 ZOL estimates that the higher demand in the future will help them to deliver cheaper internet by massive deployment.
-Lower demand of course will contribute to higher cost since the network infrastructure building cost difference for less number of subscribers and higher number of subscribers would almost be negligible.
-Higher penetration of internet services in the Zimbabwe will help reduce the cost of internet in the country.
+Lower demand, of course, will contribute to higher cost since the network infrastructure building cost difference for fewer subscribers and a higher number of subscribers would almost be negligible.
+Higher penetration of internet services in Zimbabwe will help reduce the cost of internet in the country.

 The packages are available to users in Harare, Bulawayo and Victoria Falls within areas where fiber optic cables are already installed.
 Fiber has become the fastest of connections for internet accounts, with 0.21 percent of subscriptions in Zimbabwe with mobile internet making up 95.6 percent of total internet subscriptions

-Liquid Telecom is the leading independent data, voice and IP provider in eastern, central and southern Africa countries.
+Liquid Telecom is the leading independent data, voice and IP provider in eastern, central and southern African countries.
 Liquid supplies fiber optic, satellite and international carrier services to Africa’s largest mobile network operators, ISPs and businesses of all sizes.
-It also provides payment solutions to financial institutions and retailers, as well as award winning data storage and communication solutions to businesses across Africa and beyond.
+It also provides payment solutions to financial institutions and retailers, as well as award-winning data storage and communication solutions to businesses across Africa and beyond.